cascadiajs/cascadiajs-2022/src/views/content/conference/activities.md

 ## Biking 🚲

 Bike alongside the Deschutes River, among the pine trees, and past the horse fields, on over 40 miles of paved bike paths!
 The perfect place for cruising with your new friends at CascadiaJS.
+Bikes will be provided, but you can always bring your own.

 ## Nature Walk 🌲